 Massage Therapy for Athletes

 The American Massage Therapy Association offers certification.
 There are three courses involved for these therapists: Pre and Post Event Sports Massage, Advanced Sports Massage, and Myofascial Sports Massage.
 Therapists going through the program have to take written and practical exams.
-They also receive in-field training by working at sporting events.
+They also receive in-field training by working with athletes at real sporting events.
 During certification, the therapists learn special techniques, how to recognize sports-related injuries (and their severity), stretching techniques, and advanced Myofascial Sports Massage (MSM).
 Therapists also study the various types of sports-related injuries, such as neck strain, back pain, knee issues, shoulder pain, and foot/ankle problems.
 In general, spas that offer massage are not supposed to list sports massage as one of the services that they offer unless they have a few therapists specifically trained in the subject.5